pmachaux/graphql-auto-queries/README.md

 ## Incoming features

 - Add directive @gaqIgnore to skip resolver creation for a particular type
+- Provide in functions parameters to support multiple instances
 - Ensure input types are ignore with testing
 - Federation support as subgraph
 - PostGres connector